Code-Institute-Submissions/canarythirddraft/README.md

 Most importantly, I wanted the site to be simple.
 Too many visual elements are distracting and take the users attention away from the information that is being presented.

 Social media links are front and center on the landing page (twitter links to my own twitter profile since Canary never had one) and examples of the bands work are easily found in the media section.
-News about upcoming shows, tour dates and upcoming releases are in the news page.
+News about upcoming shows, tour dates and album releases are in the news page.
 Booking the band for an event or making other inquiries is easily accomplished with the contact form.

 ## Technologies
 1. HTML